bottlepy/bottle/docs/deployment.rst

 Server adapters
 ------------------------------------------------------------------------------

 Bottle ships with a bunch of ready-to-use adapters for the most common WSGI servers so you can try out different server backends easily.
-You can select a server backend via `run(server='NAME')` or `bottle.py --server NAME`.
+You can select a server backend via `run(server='NAME')` or `python3 -m bottle --server NAME`.
 Here is an incomplete list:

 ========  ============  ======================================================
 Name      Homepage      Description